 Approaches abound for tolerance testing and even inducing tolerances to certain allergies.
 Following are a few of the trending tests and tolerance inducing approaches.
 These should always be conducted under medical supervision, as potential for severe reactions is possible.

 Known as sublingual or oral immunotherapy (SLIT or OIT), this is a method associated with allergy testing and may also be effective in building tolerance to certain foods.
-A small amount of offending food is placed under the tongue or in the mouth and reaction monitored.
+During the treatment, a small amount of offending food is placed under the tongue or in the mouth and reaction monitored.
+As you can imagine, this is a risky process and should not be attempted at home.
 Ask your allergy care team if this is an option for you.

 Recent research has suggested that offering foods that are common allergens to infants when they are ready to start solid foods may actually help prevent the risk of developing food allergies for some.
 This is counter to the still common approach of waiting until later ages (1 to 2 years old) to introduce these foods, which may actually increase the risk of developing a food allergy for some individuals, especially those deemed at high risk for food allergies.